Metrist-Software/product-docs/vitepress/docs/monitors/metrist_zoomclient.md

   },
   "steps": [{
     "check_logical_name": "JoinCall",
-    "description": "Joins a call using the Zoom client and a headless Chrome browser."
+    "description": "Joins a call using the Zoom client and a headless Chrome browser.", "timeout_secs": 900
   }]
 }
 ```